ginkgo-project/ginkgo/INTERFACE_CHANGE.2.md

 The same applies to `preconditioner::Ilu`, except that the solver for both the lower triangular and upper triangular part can be provided.

 # Changed Interface

+## Clone related function is not longer belonging to PolymorphicObject [#2005](https://github.com/ginkgo-project/ginkgo/pull/2005)
+Previously, Ginkgo provides `clone` to any class inherited from PolymorphicObject (or EnablePolymorphicObject).
+We decide to move `clone` related function from default requirement to optional feature via `Cloneable` class.
+Users can use `as<ConcreteType>(as<Clonable>(pointer)->clone())` or `as<ConcreteType>(as<gko::Clonable>(pointer)->clone(exec))` to have the clone object when the pointer is base type like `LinOp`.
+If the object is the concrete type like Dense and Csr, `pointer->clone()` and `pointer->clone(exec)` works the same as previous version.
+Moreover, we still provide `gko::clone([exec,] pointer)` to deal with all cases, which return the same type as input but throw an exception when it is not `Cloneable`.
+If Users have their own class inherit from something like `EnableLinOp`, users only need to inherit from `LinOp` for apply function and optionally inherit from `EnableCloneable<ConcreteType>` for clone function.
+Matrix format, Vector, Partition, and etc are cloneable.
+Factory, Solvers, and Preconditioner are not cloneable now.